rahul-ranjan-me/create-mfa-app/README.md

     Add an entry just like `'./header'` to `componentsArray` on the line no. 1

 ### Consuming the component
-Now that we have exposed a component from our micro front-end app, we want to consume the same into other micro front-end app.
+Now that we have exposed a component from our micro front-end app, we want to consume the same in other micro front-end apps.

 In order to consume a module federated widget, we have created a special component `MFAComponentLoader` that you can export from the shared component micro front-end like below.